 We are

-MassQ Ball 2025: Color at the Arnold Arboretum of Harvard University, 2025
+MassQ Ball 2025: Color at the Arnold Arboretum of Harvard University, Jamaica Plain, MA.
+2025

 The fabric pieces were inspired by noren, traditional Japanese fabric dividers often hung between rooms or in doorways.
 They allow easy passage through a long vertical slit(s) between pieces of fabric, while visually dividing a space into two separate spaces.
 Movement through it feels more fluid.

-Special thanks to the co-producers of MassQ Ball, Ashleigh Gordon and Daniel Callahan for their invitation to be a part of MassQ Ball 2025, staff at the Arnold Arboretum, especially Sarah Nechamen, Manager of Adult Programming and Events, and horticulturalists team at the Arnold Arboretum for their support, and Lisa E. Pearson, Head of the Library and Archives at the Arnold Arboretum Horticultural Library for her help with high resolution digital files for the archival images.
+Special thanks to the co-producers of MassQ Ball, Ashleigh Gordon of Castle of Our Skin and Daniel Callahan for their invitation to be a part of MassQ Ball 2025, staff at the Arnold Arboretum, especially Sarah Nechamen, Manager of Adult Programming and Events, and horticulturalists team at the Arnold Arboretum for their support, and Lisa E. Pearson, Head of the Library and Archives at the Arnold Arboretum Horticultural Library for her help with high resolution digital files for the archival images.

 Archival image references